ump90/multi-task/README.md

 [![Coverage Status](https://coveralls.io/repos/github/wangchongjie/multi-task/badge.svg?branch=master)](https://coveralls.io/github/wangchongjie/multi-task?branch=master)
 ![](https://maven-badges.herokuapp.com/maven-central/com.baidu.unbiz/multi-task/badge.svg)

 Multi-task is a Java framework for parallel processing which is based annotation.
+That is high performance, not intrusive and loose coupled.

 ## 1. Quick Start
 This chapter will show you how to get started with Multi-Task.